 - There's always a chance that your dog might fall victim to a traffic accident.
 In that case, we compensate the veterinary fees (up to 2 000 euros).
 What if your dog is killed in traffic?
 Then we compensate you for the cremation expenses up to 500 euros, as well as the purchase of an equivalent newborn pup.

 - What if your dog bites somebody?
 We then provide compensation for the bodily injury, regardless of liability.
 Anyone who gets bitten is protected, whoever they are: whether a family member, a grandchild, your babysitter, the postman, etc.

 - If a family member is admitted to hospital and nobody is able to look after the dog as a result, we provide up to 500 euros to compensate the cost of sending the dog to a kennel.
 Given an average cost of 10 to 15 euros per day, that corresponds to a stay of 30 to 50 days.

 - What if another dog bites someone in your family?
 In that case, too, we compensate any bodily injuries, even if the dog's owner is never tracked down or they are unable to pay for the damage.

 Insurance for your dog provides protection with without dispute, even if there is provocation involved (for example, if the little girl next door pulls on your dog's tail and is bitten as a result).
 There are just a few risks that are not covered.
 For instance, you may not take out insurance for your dog if you breed or own dogs for professional purposes.
 Accidents that your dog falls victim to that do not involve traffic (such as fights with other dogs, or drowning) and medical expenses due to sickness are not covered either.

 Tip: Did you know that KBC dog insurance has no deductible?
-What's more, even owners of multiple dogs can rest easy, as all dogs are covered by the same policy for a premium of less than 40 euros per year!
+What's more, even owners of multiple dogs can rest easy, as all dogs are covered by the same policy for a premium of approximately 42 euros per year!